grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Cassandra nodded with one hand on an earpiece.
 She listened quietly for a minute.
 Then: "I think I hear something."

 Hemi listened closely.
 "OK, the contact is running on electric motor now.
-And I can tell by the pitch that it's definitely a small craft moving quickly...
-Towards us."
+And I can tell by the pitch that it's definitely a small craft moving quickly... towards us."
 Hemi listened for a moment longer.
 "It is definitely the _Gnat_, I recognize it now."

-"Thank fuckin' hell," said Percy.
-"That was ridiculous Hemi.
-We've got to work out a better fucking way of communicating with the _Gnat_ if we're going to keep working with that guy.
+"Thank fuckin' hell," said Percy, "that was ridiculous Hemi.
+We've got to work out a better way of communicating with the _Gnat_ if we're going to keep working with that guy.
 We can't be pinging every tanker that goes over us hoping it's actually a tiny friendly submarine."

 "I'll talk to Shakes about it when we get him on board," said Hemi.

+[//]: # (----- invisible character break)

 [//]: # (### Rendezvous with the Gnat)

 Within an hour, Shakes voice lit up the ship-to-ship radio in the control room.
 "Break.
 Break.
 This is the mighty _Gnat_.
 Were those fuckin' ear-splitting pings coming from the folks I'm looking for?"

-Hemi climbed up to the control room and took the mic from the overhead radio.
+Hemi climbed the ladder to the control room and took the mic from the overhead radio.
 "Indeed _Gnat_.
 This is the _Prospect_ and we are glad to know now that we were not pinging an Authority battleship."

-"Ah," said Shakes.
-"So my subterfugal modifications were effective?
+"Ah," said Shakes, "so my subterfugal modifications were effective?
 Wait till you see what I fuckin' did Hemi.
 You're going to fuckin' love it."

 Hemi smiled into the mic.
 "Sounds good Captain Shakes.
 You did not break off your mating collar while making those modifications did you?"